British Gas Logo

 British Gas Logo History

 After privatization, the company changed its corporate style several times with great care.
 Its leaders did not want the new identity to distort the organization’s essence, so experimenting with logos was limited to modernizing the type and design.
-The main elements – the lettering “British Gas” and the flame – took on different shapes and colors from time to time.
+The main elements of the “British Gas” lettering and the flame took on different shapes and colors over time.

-Now it is a public utility company that provides household services, provides homes with gas and electricity.
+Now it is a public utility company that provides household services, and provides homes with gas and electricity.
 However, it continues to call itself British Gas and uses the fire emblem.
-Commitment to tradition reflects the company’s 200-year history, as it began with the gas industry.
-Once, the brand owners tried to add a globe to the logo so that it would be the embodiment of international status and global aspirations.
+The commitment to tradition reflects the company’s 200-year history, which began in the gas industry.
+Once, the brand owners tried to add a globe to the logo to embody international status and global aspirations.
 But this attempt was unsuccessful: the new symbol, rejected by society, was not even used.

 What is British Gas?

 British Gas is a utility company that serves the population of the United Kingdom.
-Despite poor reviews and low ratings, the company provides gas and electricity to around 12,000,000 customers, remaining a market leader.
+Despite poor reviews and low ratings, the company provides gas and electricity to around 12,000,000 customers and remains a market leader.
 Its history dates back to 1997, when it separated from BG Group.
 At that time, the retail brand British Gas became the property of Centrica.

 1986 – 1995